M-Hamo/iZam/README.md

-# Real Estate App
+# iZam App

-A web application to collect information about real estate and homes.
+A web application for jobs.

 ## Technologies & Packages

 Project is created with:

-- Angular 18.1 (latest)
+- Angular 18.2 (latest)
   - Using Signals
   - Required inputs
   - Flexible ngOnDestroy